22 Nov Which Survey to Choose when Buying a House

 Full Building surveys

 Also referred to as RICS Level 3 surveys, full building surveys are the gold standard inspection.
 These surveys cover everything that a Level 1 and 2 report would, in addition to an in depth assessment of both visible and potentially hidden defects.
 The surveyor will take the time to look behind furniture, inside the loft, and even under carpets when possible.
 The report will contained a detailed description of the condition and structural integrity of the property.
+The report will also state if security systems and smoke alarms need to be upgraded.
 Guidance on recommended repairs and maintenance will be covered, along with estimated costs and timelines.

 Full building surveys are strongly recommended for anyone buying a large or old property, or an unusual home.
 We also recommend them for anyone who is looking for the peace of mind that comes from the detailed inspection that this type of building survey provides.